FidelusAleksander/ghcertified/content/questions/advanced_security/question-074.md

 ---
 archetype: "questions"
 title: "Question 074"
-question: "Which of the following statements are true about enabling CodeQL scanning default setup?
+question: "Which of the following statements about enabling CodeQL scanning default setup are true?
 (Choose two.)"
 draft: false
 ---